diSimplex/gerby-commit-finder/Readme.md

    `commitHistory` directory).

-2. Grabbed the difference file for each commit which are unique to the Gerby-PlasTeX fork.
+2. Grabbed the difference file for each commit which are unique to the Gerby-PlasTeX fork, using the `tools/grabCommit` tool.
 These difference files are organized by both the PlasTeX files they change (see the `filesChanged` directory), as well as by the commit (see the `commits` directory).

    In all cases, in this analysis, any given "commit" is identified by `YYYY_MM_DD-HH_MM_SS-comitID`.